 - Consider raising up one side of the crib mattress such that the baby is sleeping with an incline.
 Of course, you have to be cognizant about a mobile baby rolling too far down to the other end of the crib.
 You can consider something like the Baby Stay Asleep for your baby to keep her from moving around too much.

 - For severe cases of GERD, I recommend getting the reflux under control prior to helping your baby learn to sleep better.
-If you’re just starting medication, allow for some time to see if the medication is working before starting to teach baby new sleep habits.
+If you’re just starting medication, allow for some time to see if the medication is working.
+Then, start to teach baby new sleep habits.
 If you are wondering if baby is uncomfortable because of reflux, then this will likely lead to too much inconsistency and more frustration for all of you.

 - You may have to night wean your baby LATER than average or other babies her age.
-Your baby’s health is the #1 priority and although sleep is important for her growth and development, too, making sure your baby is eating enough is a higher priority.
+Your baby’s health is the #1 priority.
+Sleep is important for growth and development, too, but making sure your baby is eating enough is top priority.

-Although it’s been said that breastfed babies spit up less, both my boys spit up and I breastfed for their first year.
+Although it’s been said that breastfed babies spit up less, both my boys spit up.
+And I breastfed for their first year.
 My youngest spit up a TON!!
 He was, thankfully, a “happy spitter” though and we never had serious reflux issues.
 We used cloth diapers as burp cloths and rarely picked him up without one on our shoulder.
 We’d go through many outfits and cloth diapers every day.
-I have many clients with babies with reflux, and once they have the reflux under control, either by medication or by changing routines, babies with reflux can go on to be good sleepers just like the rest of us.
+I have many clients with babies with reflux.
+Once they have the reflux under control, either by medication or by changing routines, babies with reflux can go on to be good sleepers just like the rest of us.

 Sources: